itlightning/sparklogs-unrealengine-plugin/README.md

   events, and then when the game engine is restarted, it will resend any queued data.
 It will also detect any previously open game engine analytics session that was not closed properly (e.g., due to a crash) and will automatically close that session with a session end time of the last known analytics event for that session.
 Works with concurrent game engine sessions.
+Payloads for retried requests are identical, even across process crashes, allowing SparkLogs to deduplicate identical payloads and avoid recording duplicate data.

 * **Security**: Data is transmitted over HTTPS and requests are authenticated.